Tips and Secrets to Filling Prescription Drugs

 Bonus Tip: Did you know you can have your prescription transferred to another pharmacy (to a different chain or independent pharmacy)?
 Just ask the pharmacist in the new location to call the original pharmacy.

 All ISO plans include coverage for prescription drugs related to injury/sickness.
 When visiting the pharmacy remember to present your ISO insurance ID card to receive a discount for the medication.
-Once you receive the discount, you can file a claim to receive the policy benefits.
+You can then file a claim with the pharmacy slip based on the policy benefits.
 Please note ISO plans do not use mail order pharmacies.
 Hope these tips were helpful!
-If you have any questions, feel free to contact us.
+If you have any questions, feel free to .